Illumination Education Program

 Classroom Connections: Full Residencies with Core Partner Schools

-Thanks in part to the generous support of the William Penn Foundation, Lantern Theater Company has recently expanded its roster of core partner schools.
-Each year, core partner schools are provided with ten-visit residencies on a subject of each school's choosing, centered around required curricular material.
-During each residency, a team of two experienced teaching artists visit the school to help students engage more deeply with assigned curricular material.
+Thanks in part to continued support from the William Penn Foundation and a new grant from the National Endowment for the Arts, Lantern Theater Company is expanding its roster of core partner schools.
+Each year, core partner schools are provided with classroom residencies on a subject of each school's choosing, centered around required curricular material.
+During each residency, a team of experienced teaching artists visits the school to help students engage more deeply with assigned curricular material.

 Unlike many other theater education programs, Illumination residencies are not focused on "theater appreciation."
 Rather, we have found that the tools and techniques used to create great theater also help students engage more fully with assigned curricular material in new and exciting ways.
 Additionally, the structure of theatrical presentation requires that students apply themselves to the material in ways that develop key long-term life skills that are crucial for long-term success for all students regardless of their future career path.

-Centered around Romeo and Juliet, Julius Caesar, To Kill a Mockingbird, The Life of Pi, The Piano Lesson, The Absolutely True Diary of a Part-Time Indian, and a variety of other titles, our full residencies encourage participating students to:
+Centered around our new annual production of Romeo and Juliet as well as To Kill a Mockingbird, The Life of Pi, The Piano Lesson, The Absolutely True Diary of a Part-Time Indian, and a variety of other titles, our full residencies encourage participating students to:

 Classroom teachers at core partner schools are offered Act 48 Continuing Professional Education credits though workshops that demonstrate how to use our theatrical techniques in the classroom, ensuring that they are fully prepared to not only carry the Lantern's approach forward in future years but also to adapt our techniques to new subjects and topics.